-These two R courses consists of a total of four course days, and the content covers most of what you will come across in your statistical work.Starting with an introduction, we will cover the basics of R, ranging from importing and handling data to running common tests.
+These three R courses consists of a total of six course days, and the content covers most of what you will come across in your statistical work.Starting with an introduction, we will cover the basics of R, ranging from importing and handling data to running common tests.
 Learn how to use linear regression and get a solid understanding of ANOVA models.
-Gain knowledge about non-linear regression models and survival analysis.
-You also learn how to visually explore data in R using the powerful ggplot2 package.
+Gain knowledge about non-linear regression models, survival analysis and learn how to visually explore data in R using the powerful ggplot2 package.
 You´ll also visually explore data in R, and learn how to create great-looking graphics using the powerful ggplot2 package.
 We´ll also discuss cluster analysis, including hierarchichal and centroid-based methods, and factor analysis and structural equation models (SEM).

 R 1 - Introduction to R and to modern statistics – 2 days